jayoung/pamlWrapper/README.md

 On my work mac I'm working in `/Users/jayoung/gitProjects/pamlWrapper`.
 On gizmo/rhino I'm working in `/fh/fast/malik_h/user/jayoung/paml_screen/pamlWrapper`

-There's an associated [docker image](https://hub.docker.com/repository/docker/jayoungfhcrc/paml_wrapper) to help you run this on any computer.
+There's an associated [docker image](https://hub.docker.com/repository/docker/jayoungfhcrc/paml_wrapper) to help you run this on any computer, and a singularity version of that image stored on rhino/gizmo (see below).

 # INSTALL